Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Introduction

-To address the aforementioned challenges, the main contribution of this paper is to develop a comprehensive framework for EV management in smart grids which takes into account the traffic congestion costs, the electricity price and availability, the distributed nature of the system, and the subjective perceptions of the EV owners.
-Our work differs from prior art in several aspects: 1) It models the interactions between EV using a routing game \cite{roughgarden2007routing}, by taking into account the traffic congestion costs, 2) Factors in the waiting time of EVs at charging stations, 3) Introduces an energy pricing scheme to balance the EV load across the grid, and 4) Incorporates real-life decision behavior of EVs under uncertain energy availability by using PT and studies its deviations from conventional classical game theory (CGT).
+{\bf Contributions and Organization:} To address the aforementioned challenges, the main contribution of this paper is to develop a comprehensive distributed control framework for EV management in smart grids which takes into account the traffic congestion costs, the electricity price and availability, the distributed nature of the system, and the selfishness or subjective perceptions of the EV owners.
+Our work differs from prior art in several aspects: 1) It models the interactions between EV using a routing game \cite{roughgarden2007routing}, by taking into account the traffic congestion costs, 2) Factors in the waiting time of EVs at charging stations, 3) Introduces an energy pricing scheme to control and balance the EV load across the grid, and 4) Incorporates real-life decision behavior of EVs under uncertain energy availability by using PT and studies its deviations from conventional classical game theory (CGT).
 Our work is motivated by the fact that EVs can be viewed as dynamic storage devices which can move around the grid and balance the load across it.
 This mandates careful grid designs (e.g., pricing electricity properly at charging stations) that can align the energy needs of selfish EVs with those of the smart grid.
+This approach can potentially be applied to control other multi-agent network systems where the system authority has limited direct control on the agents' decisions, and yet it wants to design a mechanism in the system level to control the agents toward a certain objective (e.g., load balancing).